Skip to main content

 2

-If traditional detection fails, an AI agent takes over.
-The agent analyzes the page structure and identifies the correct form elements, even on complex pages with iframes, dynamic loading, or non-standard layouts.
+If the normal login fails, an AI agent takes over.
+It reads the page, identifies the right elements, and completes the sign-in, even on complex pages with iframes, dynamic loading, or non-standard layouts.

 What AI handles